Having a full-time job is exhausting and time-consuming enough. What more if you have an online business and a baby to take care of?

 What advice can you give other women who also want to open a side business while working a full-time job?

 It’s a good idea to have a business while working full-time.
 With the fixed income you get monthly, you can start on your new venture slowly and not put pressure on yourself to get high returns immediately.
-Just start small, set goals, and commit yourself to it.
+Just start small, set goals, and commit yourself to them.

 But most importantly, set boundaries.
 Don’t mix your personal projects with your work.
 Focus on one thing at a time, so you can deliver good results.